-Depending on the volume and rate of infusion, the intravenous administration of PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) can cause electrolyte disturbances such as overhydration and congested states, including pulmonary congestion and edema.
+Depending on the volume and rate of infusion, the intravenous administration of PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) can cause electrolyte disturbances such as overhydration, and congested states, including pulmonary congestion and edema.

-Avoid PLASMA-LYTE 148 Injection (Multiple Electrolytes Injection, Type 1, USP) in patients with or at risk for fluid and/or solute overloading.
+Avoid PLASMA-LYTE A Injection pH 7.4 (Multiple Electrolytes Injection, Type 1, USP) in patients with or at risk for fluid and/or solute overloading.
 If use cannot be avoided, monitor fluid balance, electrolyte concentrations, and acid base balance, as needed and especially during prolonged use.